thinkerino-ai/open-thinkerino/documents/provers.md

 ## Proof Process

-The `KnowledgeBase.prove(formula)` method starts a "proof" process, which proceeds as follows:
+The `KnowledgeBase.prove(formula, *, retrieve_only, previous_substitution)` method starts a "proof" process, which proceeds as follows:

 1. all provers that can prove the formula are retrieved
 2. each prover's `prove(formula)` method is called, which in turn will call the handler, possibly passing the substitution (depending on `pass_substitution_as`)